 With any bank loan, the rates can be very fair but are dependent on your credit history.
 For example, if your credit score is low then you’ll pay extortionate interest rates – that’s if you even get accepted because banks are very strict with who they give loans to.

-If you go with a reputable company like My Financial Broker, you’ll find that short term lenders can offer great customer service and fast payout times.
-The best short term loan lenders like My Financial Broker are extremely transparent with costs and interest rates, so there are no shock-surprise fees.
-We’re authorised by the Financial Conduct Authority (FCA) so we always make it clear how much you’ll pay back, as well as any potential late payment fees.
+If you find a loan through a reputable company like My Financial Broker, you’ll find that short term lenders can offer great customer service and fast payout times.
+The best short term loan lenders like those we work with are extremely transparent with costs and interest rates, so there are no shock-surprise fees.
+Reputable lenders are authorised by the Financial Conduct Authority (FCA).
+So they always make it clear how much you’ll pay back, as well as any potential late payment fees.

 All banks offer an overdraft facility, but you usually have to apply with them to get it (unless you have a student account!).
-If authorised, your bank sets your overdraft limit, so when you go past ‘0’ on your account you’ll have a financial cushion to fall on.
+If authorised, your bank sets your overdraft limit.
+So when you go under zero on your account you’ll have a financial cushion to fall on.
 But if you go over your overdraft it can be very costly in the long run – as the bank will charge you unplanned overdraft fees.

 Credit cards are flexible in terms of who can successfully apply for one.
-From credit builders to exclusive cards for businesses, there’s one of nearly every financial background.
-However, they do come with very high interest rates and you’ll most probably be charged a fee if you want to withdraw cash.
+From credit builders to exclusive cards for businesses, there’s one for nearly every financial background.
+However, they do often come with very high interest rates and you’ll most probably be charged a fee if you want to withdraw cash.
 This can all add up in the long-term and should be used very responsibly.

 This is where you apply for a loan from an online community.
 You’re effectively borrowing a real person’s money.
 The lenders on peer to peer lending sites use them to earn interest on their savings.
 But there are a few disadvantages to using peer to peer lending – you’ll need a fairly high credit rating to use the service, for instance.

-Such loans can be a good alternative for those of you who have a poor or very poor credit rating, but it can be damaging to your relationship with the guarantor if you don’t keep up with payments.
-My Financial Broker offer fast loans for poor credit with no guarantor if you’d rather not have to find a family member or friend to secure credit.
+Such loans can be a good alternative for those who have a poor or very poor credit rating.
+But it can be damaging to your relationship with the guarantor if you don’t keep up with payments.
+My Financial Broker can help you find fast loans for poor credit with no guarantor if you’d rather not have to find a family member or friend to secure credit.